andrewerrington/challenger_300_glareshield/mcp/mcp_bom.md

 # Challenger 300 MCP panel parts

+Parts list is for one panel.
 Make two assemblies, mirror images of each other for Pilot (left) and Co-Pilot/FO (right).
-Parts list is for one panel.

-Choose lasercut parts or 3D printed part.
+Choose lasercut parts _or_ 3D printed part.

 Lasercut panel assembly (from `mcp.dxf`)
 |Qty | Description | Notes |